sofyacalvin/ECE3400-Group3/docs/labs/lab4.md

     radio.startListening();
 ```

-Again, radio.write() does the heavy lifting of it, sending the data and assigning *ok* to true or false, printing the response accordingly.
+Again, radio.write() does the heavy lifting of it, sending the data and assigning *ok* to true or false, printing the response accordingly (instsead of sending and receiving the timestamp).
 On the receiving end of things, we radio.read() the received data (called *got_maze*), printing it to the serial monitor by interating through the entire 2D array.
 The serial monitor looked as follows:

 ![Full maze serial monitor](../images/lab4/full_maze.png)